jssteinberg/markdown-article-template/README.md

-# Pretty and readable plain-text markdown articles
+# Readable, Functional Markdown Files

-A proposal for how to format markdown articles (e.g. blog posts) so they're readable in their plain-text form **and** can output the necessary meta data without e.g. YAML front matter.
+A proposal for how to format markdown article files (e.g. blog posts) so they're readable and pretty in their plain-text form, **and** can output the necessary meta data without e.g. YAML front matter.
 This expands upon [markdown's original concept of readable plain-text files](https://daringfireball.net/projects/markdown/syntax#philosophy).

 ```markdown